Theory of Special Relativity: 4-vectors: velocity, energy-momentum

 We look at the similarities and differences between 4-vectors and normal spatial vectors in the 3D space. \begin{itemize} \item 4-vectors have a 4-product defined as $A^{\mu}B_{\mu}=A^0B^0-A^1B^1-A^2B^2-A^3B^3$.
 Normal vectors have a scalar product defined as $\vec{a}\cdot\vec{b}=a_xb_x+a_yb_y+a_zb_z=\sum_{i=1}^3a_ib_i$.
 Thus, in both cases the vector product is defined as a linear combination of the products of the components, but these terms are combined with different signs for 4-vectors and for normal vectors in 3D space. \item 4-products are invariant with respect to Lorentz transforms.
 Scalar products of 3D vectors are invariant with respect to the rotations of the coordinate system (problem \ref{prob_rot}).
 Using this analogy, it is often said that Lorentz transforms represent ``rotations'' in the 4D space-time. \end{itemize}

 In the matrix notation, the 4-product $A^{\mu}B_{\mu}$ can be written as

 The diagonal matrix with the Minkowski signature on the diagonal is called {\bf Minkowski metric tensor}.
 The word ``tensor'' means a $4\times 4$ matrix with some special properties (roughly speaking, tensor is to matrix like a 4-vector to any set of 4 variables or like a relativistic invariant to an arbitrary physical value).
 The metric tensor is what one needs to know in order to calculate the length of the 4-vectors in the 4D space-time.
 It takes on a diagonal form in the flat empty space that we are considering in the Special Relativity course.
-In General Relativity, this matrix will be much more complex and will contain information about the local geometry of space.
+In General Relativity, this matrix will be much more complex and will contain information about the local geometry of space (which is determined by the distribution of mass and other forms of energy).

 \begin{prob} The frame $S'$ is obtained from the frame $S$ by rotating around the $z$ axis by an angle $\phi$, although they are not moving relative to one another.
 Write down the transformations of the coordinates of a vector $\vec{a}=(a_x,a_y,a_z)$.
-Show explicitly that the scalar product of two vectors $\vec{a}\cdot\vec{b}$ does not change as a result of the frame rotation, even though the components of both vectors do. \end{prob}
+Show explicitly that a scalar product of two vectors $\vec{a}\cdot\vec{b}=a_xb_x+a_yb_y+a_zb_z$ does not change as a result of the frame rotation, even though the components of both vectors do.
+(We know that a scalar product of two vectors is invariant under this coordinate transformation because it is equal to $ab\cos\theta$, where $\theta$ is the angle between them.) \end{prob}

-\begin{prob} As we have seen, $(ct, x, y, z)$ transform according to the Lorentz transform.
+\begin{prob} As we have seen, $(ct, x, y, z)$ transforms according to the Lorentz transform.
 Let us take a (relativistically invariant) function $f$ of these variables.
 How do the components of the gradient of this function in 4D space transform from one frame to the other?
 In other words, if you know $\left(\partial f/c\partial t, \partial f/\partial x, \partial f/\partial y, \partial f/\partial z\right)$ in the tracks frame, what are these values when measured in the train frame?
 As an example, consider a particular case for the function $f$ -- the interval between $(ct, x, y, z)$ and $(0,0,0,0)$.
 How does the 4D gradient of this function transform?
 This problem is for those who are interested in the physical meaning of the difference between contravariant and covariant 4-vectors, and we will not raise this subject again in these notes. \end{prob}